 The preparation of the consolidated financial statements requires the use of certain critical accounting estimates that affect the reported amount of assets, liabilities, net income and related disclosures.
 Estimates made by management are based on historical experience and other assumptions that are believed to be reasonable.
 Key sources of estimation uncertainty include: securities impairment, determination of fair value of financial instruments, the allowance for credit losses, derecognition of financial assets, income taxes, carrying value of goodwill and other intangible assets and litigation provisions.
 Accordingly, actual results may differ from these and other estimates thereby impacting our future Consolidated Financial Statements.
-These consolidated financial highlights have been prepared based on the criteria established by the Provisions for the Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, as set out by the Central Bank of Curação and Sint Maarten.
+Management do not believe there to be a material gap between the estimates used in these Consolidated Financial Statements and actual results based on historic performance.
+These consolidated financial highlights have been prepared based on the criteria established by the Provisions for the Disclosure of Consolidated Financial Highlights of Domestic Banking Institutions, as set out by the Central Bank of Curacao and Sint Maarten.